Follow this guide to learn about financial planning and how to build the most effective marketing budget.

 1. Determine a timeline.
 From preliminary drafts to approvals, the entire budgeting process can take weeks to months.
 Set deadlines and milestones to track progress against measurable benchmarks.

 2. Agree on goals.
-Calculate how much revenue is needed to cover your campaign and marketing goals.
-How do you plan to raise these funds?
-Make a plan of attack with your team.
+Calculate how much revenue is needed to cover your campaign and marketing goals, and make a plan of attack with your team.

 3. Review past data.
-Examine financial statements from previous years for areas of growth and improvement.
+Examine financial statements from previous years to identify areas of growth and improvement.
 Then, problem solve!
 If you notice a slump in revenue, work with your team to revise past financial strategies.

 4. Draft the budget.
-Find a template with expense line items that work for your team’s organizational skills.
-Then, build out anticipated costs and expenses according to your research.
+Find a budget template that works for your team’s organizational skills.
+Then, build out anticipated costs and expenses according to your finances.

 5. Present findings to your board.
-Before the start of the fiscal year, hand your budget over to board members for review.
-They will assess the effectiveness of resources, evaluate administrative systems, and measure progress towards goals.
+Before the start of the fiscal year, hand your budget over to your board for review.
+They will assess the effectiveness of how resources are allocated, evaluate administrative systems, and measure progress toward goals.

 6. Debrief.
-Budget planning takes a lot of time and energy.
-After you complete your budget, get with your team to discuss what went well and what needs to improve before the next fiscal year.
+Budget planning takes time and energy.
+After you complete your budget, meet with your team to discuss what went well and what needs to improve before the next fiscal year.

 • Tangible goods: Equipment, office furniture, clothing, food, supplies, etc.